image-source-control/image-source-control/readme.txt

 == Changelog ==

+= untagged =

+- Improvement: limit queries for missing sources to 100 to prevent the check from causing a timeout on sites with a lot of images

 = 2.10.0 =

 - Improvement: remove ISC fields from media frame when it is not loaded from the media library page to prevent confusions